 Editors, working on screen with track changes, correct factual, logical, spelling and grammatical errors, align the structure and style of documents with standardized formats and verify references.
 They revise and edit documents to ensure that they conform to the Organization’s standards and guidelines.
 Most United Nations editors have English as their mother tongue, as over 90 per cent of documents are drafted in English.
 Edited documents serve as a reliable source for UN multilingual terminology databases and translation memories used in computer-assisted translation.

-The United Nations Editorial Manual online is the primary public repository of information on UN editorial practice.
-Although based mainly on the practices and policies that have evolved at Headquarters, the manual is meant to provide editorial guidance throughout the Secretariat.
-For topics not addressed in the electronic manual, the 1983 version of the United Nations Editorial Manual remains the primary authority for United Nations editorial policy.
+The United Nations Editorial Manual online is the primary repository of information on UN editorial practice.
+Although based mainly on the practices and policies that have evolved at Headquarters, the Manual is meant to provide editorial guidance throughout the Secretariat.

 United Nations Editors must: